 Productions range in size and scale, with around 20 taking place each year.
 The Ruddock Performing Arts Centre provides industry-standard facilities for rehearsal and performance, including a flexible black box studio that can accommodate an audience of over 100, and the Ruddock Hall, which provides an end-on theatre space complete with orchestra pit for musical theatre, and can seat over 400.

 The Junior Production features between 50 and 100 pupils and is an intense experience!
-Run in conjunction with KEHS, this fully-staged production takes place each November and recent performances have included Roald Dahl’s The Witches, CS Lewis’s The Lion, the Witch and the Wardrobe and Charles Dickens’s classic A Christmas Carol.
+Run in conjunction with KEHS, this fully-staged production takes place each November and recent performances have included Roald Dahl’s The Witches, CS Lewis’s The Lion, the Witch and the Wardrobe, Charles Dickens’s classic A Christmas Carol.
 In 2019, pupils performed An Awfully Big Adventure inspired by some of the characters and stories of our greatest classic children’s literature.